Home > Community and Civil Enforcement > Public Space Protection Orders > Public Space Protection Orders for the Control of Dogs

 Public Space Protection Orders for the Control of Dogs

-East Staffordshire Borough Council takes a 'Zero Tolerance' approach to dog related issues across the Borough.
+East Staffordshire Borough Council takes a 'Zero Tolerance' approach to dog related issues across the borough.

 Our Community and Civil Enforcement Team work hard to both speak to and educate the public on various dog related issues, in addition to enforcing where necessary.

-Public Space Protection Orders (PSPO), previously Dog Control Orders, give the Police and Local Authority extra powers to control dog related anti-social behaviour.
+Public Space Protection Orders (PSPO), previously Dog Control Orders, give the Police and local authority extra powers to control dog related anti-social behaviour.

-East Staffordshire Borough Council have introduced five conditions which can be seen in the table below.
+The Council has introduced five conditions which can be seen in the table below.
 Three of these apply to the whole of the East Staffordshire Borough, whereas the other two are for specific areas.

 One condition which applies to the whole of the East Staffordshire Borough is 'failure to provide a receptacle to pick up dog faeces'.
 A person who is in charge of a dog has to carry a receptacle for picking up dog faeces.

-A 'receptacle' is defined as any poop-scoop bag capable of holding faeces that can be Thrown in a litter bin.
+A 'receptacle' is defined as any poop-scoop bag capable of holding faeces that can be thrown in a litter bin.

 You can find more information regarding the Public Space Protection Order for the Control of Dogs using the links below: